aferodeveloper/afero-devdocs/docs/API-OTAEndpoints-Funcs.md

 ### Prerequisites

-Afero account authentication flow follows the OAuth 2.0 standard as described in [RFC6749](https://tools.ietf.org/html/rfc6749).
+Afero account authentication flow follows the OAuth 2.0 standard as described in <a href="https://tools.ietf.org/html/rfc6749" target="_blank">RFC6749</a>.
 The API documentation uses JSON format for data model examples.
 The full prerequisites are listed below:

 - Understand how Afero authorization API (OAuth) works.
-To read about OAuth, go to [OAuth.net documentation](http://oauth.net/documentation/).
-Also please read [Cloud API](../CloudAPIs).
+To read about OAuth, go to <a href="http://oauth.net/documentation/" target="_blank">OAuth.net documentation</a>.
+Also please read [Cloud APIs](../CloudAPIs).
 - Base Cloud API URL: [https://api.afero.io](https://api.afero.io/).
 - Understanding of JSON and common HTTP methods POST, PUT, GET, and DELETE and their usage in the context of RESTful web services.
 - Be familiar with public [OAuth/User API Endpoints](../API-UserEndpoints) and [Device API Endpoints](../API-DeviceEndpoints).
 - Understanding of how to authenticate with the Afero Cloud and how to use authorization tokens in subsequent requests.
-- Client credentials as described in [RFC6749 Section 2](https://tools.ietf.org/html/rfc6749#section-2) for client application authentication.
+- Client credentials as described in <a href="https://tools.ietf.org/html/rfc6749#section-2" target="_blank">RFC6749 Section 2</a> for client application authentication.

 <div class="af-callout-caution">
 <div class="callout-text">